 Yes, I understand that you have applied for a cannabis job but this does not give you the liberty to ask questions like what is your smoking policy?
 Now, ask yourself one question, will you ask such questions in a different interview?
 I am sure you won’t even think about it.
 So, throw these questions out of the window and always remember that such exceptions can only be made in case of people who use cannabis for medicinal purposes.

 Such people have a medical marijuana card and the law permits them to purchase medical marijuana from dispensaries.
 But you need to check with the state laws and ensure that your state allows the use of cannabis for medicinal purposes.
-Like in California, people can purchase cannabis products provided they have a medical marijuana card.
+Like in California, people with a qualifying medical condition can get a $20 medical card.
 The same rule applies to all the other states.
 So, make sure you do not end up asking irrelevant questions in an interview.